AsherJingkongChen/3DGS/docs/introduction/original-reference.md

 ## Overview of 3D Gaussian Splatting

-3DGS utilizes a differentiable rasterizer to facilitate real-time projection into the image space.

-The models are a set of ellipsoid with color and opacity.
+3D Gaussians are a set of ellipsoids with different color and opacity.
+Unlike neural networks in NeRF, the model is a explicit representation of the scene.

-Once you have trained models, you can view rendered images by providing camera poses.
+Once you have trained models, you can render images from certain viewpoints by anisotropic volumetric "splatting" of 3D Gaussians onto a 2D plane.

 ## Be aware of